withstudiocms/studiocms.dev/src/content/blog/new-domain-new-discord-same-project.md

 But if you really **did** read the title (or clicked one of the links in this article), you might've also noticed another thing.
 Thus, it is with great pleasure that I announce... *Drumroll please...* 🥁

-## The new StudioCMS GitHub Org
+## The new StudioCMS GitHub Organization
 Along with the Discord server we now have [our own GitHub Organization](https://github.com/withstudiocms)!
 Similar to the Discord, we've felt that only having access to the repository without any organization-management options was holding us back a tiny bit, so here's to [github.com/withstudiocms](https://github.com/withstudiocms) 🍻.

-This new Org allows us to have better team management, de-clutter our Monorepo and iterate faster on any changes we want to implement.
+This new organization allows us to have better team management, de-clutter our monorepo and iterate faster on any changes we want to implement.
 It's small things, really - for example, our website now has its own repository.
 It's not much, but it's definitely better than having to navigate an entire monorepo to update a blog post.
 *Speaking from experience here.*